-- (a) The payroll period shall be biweekly.
+- Formatted: No bullets or numbering - (a) The payroll period shall be biweekly.
 Aitkin County employees shall be paid biweekly on Friday for work performed during the previous pay period.
 All pay periods are regular cycle pay periods with the exception to the end of the year pay period.
 There are 26 pay periods in one year. - (b) Funds will be distributed from the Treasurer's Office following the completion of payroll processing. - (c) Aitkin County implements a two-week holdback on wages/salaries.

-Subd.
-(2) Automatic Payroll Deposit
+Automatic Payroll Deposit